Quttinirpaaq National Park

-Landscape
+Landscape and weather

 The land is dominated by rock and ice.
 It is a polar desert with very little annual precipitation.

 Much of the highlands of the park are covered in ice caps.
 These ice caps, and the glaciers that descend from them, date back at least to the last episode of glaciation.

-The park includes Barbeau Peak, which at 2616 m is the highest mountain in Nunavut.
+The park includes Barbeau Peak, part of the Arctic Cordillera, which at 2616 m is the highest mountain in Nunavut.

+The park, located in the high arctic, sees 24 hours of daylight ("midnight sun") from May to August, and 24 hours of darkness (polar night) from November to February.
+Winters in the national park are very cold and are known for having some of Canada's lowest recorded temperatures.
+Summers are short and often feature cool temperatures and winter-like conditions, though the Lake Hazen region is known for having warmer temperatures.

 Wildlife

 Some wildlife, notably Arctic hares, lemmings, muskoxen and Arctic wolves reside in this national park, but sparse vegetation and low temperatures support only small populations.
 There is a very small Peary caribou population as well.
 Other animal inhabitants include ringed seals, bearded seals, walruses, polar bears, and narwhals.
 During summer months, birds nest in the park including semipalmated plovers, red knots, gyrfalcons and long-tailed jaegers.
 Common plants include dwarf willow, arctic willow, and Arctic cotton, in addition to grasses and lichens.
-Plant and animal life is more concentrated in the Lake Hazen region, which has a milder climate than the surrounding ice cap-covered mountains and valleys.
+Plant and animal life is more concentrated in the Lake Hazen region, given its milder climate compared to the surrounding ice cap-covered mountains and valleys.